 Galata needs to connect to a running instance of JupyterLab 3 to run UI tests.
 First launch JupyterLab and keep it running in a terminal window.

-New test suites can be added into ui-tests/tests directory.
+New test suites can be added to the ui-tests/tests directory.
 Their names need to end with

 .test.ts.
-You can see some additional example test suites in Galata repo.
-If tests in new suites are doing visual regression tests or HTML source regression tests then you also need to add their reference images / HTML files into ui-tests/tests/reference-output directory.
+You can see some additional example test suites in the JupyterLab repo.
+If the tests in new suites are doing visual regression tests or HTML source regression tests then you also need to add their reference images to the

 When doing visual regression tests, it is important to use reference images that were generated in the same environment.
-Otherwise, even though the same browser is used for testing, there might be minor differences in image renderings generated that could cause visual regression tests to fail.
+Otherwise, even though the same browser is used for testing, there might be minor differences that could cause visual regression tests to fail.